This post may contain affiliate links. Full disclosure policy

 Now, about the wreath itself.

-Making An Advent Wreath
+Making A DIY Advent Wreath

 Back to the advent wreath, it wouldn’t have been difficult – if I could have found all the materials I needed to make the wreath I had in mind!
-Because I came up empty handed at three different craft and variety stores, I was just about to give up on the whole advent wreath making idea.
+Because I came up empty-handed at three different craft and variety stores, I was just about to give up on the whole advent wreath making idea.

 Then, when I popped into Trader Joe’s to pick up some groceries and spotted some lovely fresh Christmas wreaths for about $10, I got a better (and much easier) idea for making my at-home advent wreath.